 - Mama's Baby, Papa's Maybe: It's unclear whether the child Ona dies giving birth to is actually Jurgis's child or her boss/rapist Phil Connor's.
 All signs seem to point to Phil Connor being the father, but it's never confirmed either way.

 - No OSHA Compliance: Ditto.
 Truth in Television, real factory conditions like this were a big part of the reason OSHA was created, though Sinclair massively exaggerated a few of the images.
 Like cannibalism.

-- Not So Similar: The book points out that not all leaders in the socialist party are same thinking or interchangeable, fair enough, but then goes on to say that the leaders in the Democrat and Republican parties are, in a bit of a double standard.
+- Not So Similar: The book points out that not all leaders in the socialist party are of the same thinking, which is fair enough, but then goes on to say that the leaders in the Democrat and Republican parties are, in a bit of a double standard.

 - The Promised Land: Chicago.
-Of Cynical Flavour B.
+Of Cynical Flavor B.

 - Sex Slave: Ona is a victim of this, and Marija has seen others get forced into prostitution.